burger

 • 48% of sellers struggle with communicating value to customers

 This is a clear pain that generative AI can solve – creating high-quality content that communicates value.
+We’re talking anything from UI copy to email campaigns to blog content.
+With the right context, AI excels at content creation.

 On a side note, this list won’t contain words that are frequently considered AI yet are more likely just a different culture’s word preference, such as the word keen.